ANNUAL ART FAIR / ARTIST INFORMATION

 - Artists must be present with and exhibit their work during ALL hours of the Art Fair.
 Identification will be checked.

-- Laumeier reserves the right to refuse the exhibition of work that is not consistent with the submitted images and the jury process listed above.
+- Laumeier reserves the right to refuse exhibition of work that is not consistent with the submitted images and rules listed above.
 Failure to comply will result in immediate removal from the Art Fair with NO refund.

 - Artists may NOT bring pets or sound equipment to the Art Fair.